mopidy/mopidy/docs/api/core.rst

 The core API is the interface that is used by frontends like :mod:`mopidy.frontends.mpd`.
 The core layer is inbetween the frontends and the backends.

-If you want to implement your own backend, see the :ref:`backend-provider-api`.

 Playback controller